 A violation in basketball is called on any player who breaks or violates a rule of the game defined in the league rulebook.
 All violations are called by the referees and can differ within different levels of basketball.
-It is important to know the violations as a player and coach as taking fouls or committing violations can hurt a team.
-Some teams foul on purpose at the end of the game in the hopes the other team will miss their free throws and give their own team a chance to come back in the game.
+It is important to know the violations as a player and coach, since taking fouls or committing violations can hurt a team's chances of winning.

 Unlike fouls, violations do not result in free throws for the opposing team.
-Usually, violations are called for minor infractions, while fouls are reserved for more egregious errors.
+Violations are typically called for minor infractions, while fouls are reserved for more egregious errors.
 Violations describe breaches of basic rules like dribbling, bringing the ball up the court, or passing the ball inbounds.
-Because violations are mostly simple mistakes, they are much more common at lower levels of play-more experienced players already know how to perform basic skills.
+Because violations are mostly simple mistakes, they are much more common at lower levels of play, more experienced players already know how to perform basic skills.

 Most of the time, violations result in the team that committed the violation losing possession of the ball, which is then inbounded by the opposing team.
-Violations are disappointing for the team committing them because they are things that most good basketball players will not do very often.
-Unlike fouls, violations are basically never committed on purpose; there is never an advantage to gifting the opponent your team's possession.
+Violations are disappointing for the team committing them because they are mistakes that most good basketball players will not make very often.
+Unlike fouls, violations are basically never committed on purpose; there is never an advantage to gifting the opponent possession of the ball.

 There are upwards of 20 distinct violations in basketball, depending on how you divide them up.
 Here are the different kinds of violations:

-Time violations mainly revolve around the game clock and shot clock but can inhibit other factors as well.
-Time violations are generally considered mistakes that teams should not make and generally hurt a team when they occur.
+Time violations mainly revolve around the game clock and shot clock, but can inhibit other factors as well.
+Time violations are considered mistakes that teams should not make and generally hurt a team when they occur.

 The following are common time violations: